microsoft/vscode-docs/docs/java/java-refactoring.md

   <source src="/docs/java/java-refactoring/rename.mp4" type="video/mp4">
 </video>

-Rename refactoring is also supported from the File Explorer for folder and file.
+Rename refactoring is also supported from the File Explorer for folders and files.
 After requesting the change, a preview of impacted files will be provided and you can decide how to apply those changes.

 ![Rename from Explorer](images/java-refactoring/rename-explorer.gif)